artefactual/atom-docs/user-manual/overview/intro.rst

 case of failure) and scalability (e.g. the ability to handle more traffic, requests, etc.), all elements of AtoM's core stack can be configured in a `distributed <https://en.wikipedia.org/wiki/Distributed_computing>`__ manner.
-For more information, see: :ref:`installation-multi-node`.
+For more information, see: :ref:`installation-ansible`.

 Web-based
 =========